chrisgrieser/nvim-recorder/README.md

 lualine_z = {
 	{ require("recorder").recordingStatus },
 },
--- Tip: put the components in different status line segments so they have -- a different color, making the recording status more distinguishable
+-- 💡 put the components in different status line segments so they have -- a different color, making the recording status more distinguishable
 ```